Bribie Island Surf Life Saving Club is situated at Woorim Beach, Bribie Island, approximately one hour drive north of Brisbane.

 The club continues a long patrolling history at Woorim Beach, which commenced in 1923 by the Metropolitan Swimming Club.

-Woorim Beach is a part of a long stretch of beach on the eastern side (surf side) of Bribie Island.
-Partially protected by Moreton Island the beach experiences fairly small swell and is generally a safe and very popular swimming environment for families.
+Woorim Beach is a part of a long stretch of beach on the eastern side (surfside) of Bribie Island.
+Partially protected by Moreton Island the beach experiences a fairly small swell and is generally a safe and very popular swimming environment for families.
 The beach can experience strong currents, inshore holes and is susceptible to blue bottle stings in strong north-easterly conditions, so always bath between the flags.